ocean-satellite-tools/mind-the-chl-gap/book/notebooks/intro_to_cnn.md

 - Learn patterns like fronts, gradients, or eddies
 - Use context from surrounding areas to make better predictions

-A key aspect of CNNs is "feature extraction".
+A key aspect of CNNs is "feature identification".

 ## What is feature extraction?